Frequently asked questions about Utah car accident cases.

 Trial experience.
 War chest.
 Focus.
-Personal Injury Lawyer Jake Gunter has the ability to try lawsuits, has been trying lawsuits to a jury for over 13 years and believes firmly that insurance companies know which attorney will try a lawsuit and which ones will not.
+Personal Injury Lawyer Jake Gunter has the ability to try lawsuits, has been trying lawsuits to a jury for near 20 years and believes firmly that insurance companies know which attorney will try a lawsuit and which ones will not.
 At Howard Lewis & Petersen, PC, the firm has the financial ability to hire the best experts for our clients to maximize their chance at fair and adequate compensation for their physical injuries.
 Lastly, attorney Jake Gunter focuses his practices on Utah personal injury cases.
 You never want to hire a dabbler to represent you in your Utah personal injury case.

 Often home owner’s insurance policies will have no-fault medical pay benefits that will help the injured person pay for their medical bills that arise out of a physical injury occurring at the covered residence.
 Your Utah personal injury attorney will need to inquire with the insurance adjuster for the home owner’s insurance carrier about these benefits.